Why Companies Should Invest In A Coffee Machine (Or Two)

 Google and other corporate giants are spending big parts of their budgets on creating quirky, elaborately constructed work environments in order to raise their employees’ productivity and morale.
 But even companies without a budget for turning the office into an amusement park have an effective possibility of ensuring their employees are happy and motivated: free coffee.

 A wide range of studies proves that coffee has a positive effect on employees and consequently the company’s overall performance.
 The assumption that coffee breaks are a waste of productivity by decreasing actual working hours has been generally disproved.
-Major findings of research dealing with the effects of coffee in the workplace are detailed below.
+Major findings of research dealing with the effects of coffee in the workplace are detailed below, so investing in an office coffee machine could benefit your business.

 Caffeine is a stimulant that helps keep its consumers awake and focused by blocking receptors for adenosine in the brain – the compound responsible for feeling sleepy.
 Thus caffeine makes for an effective counteraction to drowsiness and distraction, which boosts employees’ performance and reduces the number of mistakes they make.